redhat-openstack/packstack/docs/packstack.rst

 OpenStack Swift Config parameters
 ---------------------------------

-**CONFIG_SWIFT_PROXY_HOSTS**
-    The IP address on which to install the Swift proxy service.

 **CONFIG_SWIFT_KS_PW**
     The password to use for the Swift to authenticate with Keystone.

-**CONFIG_SWIFT_STORAGE_HOSTS**
+**CONFIG_SWIFT_STORAGES**
-    A comma separated list of IP addresses on which to install the Swift Storage services, each entry should take the format <ipaddress>[/dev], for example 127.0.0.1/vdb will install /dev/vdb on 127.0.0.1 as a swift storage device(packstack does not create the filesystem, you must do this first), if /dev is omitted Packstack will create a loopback device for a test setup.
+    A comma separated list of devices which to use as Swift Storage device.
+Each entry should take the format /path/to/dev, for example /dev/vdb will install /dev/vdb as Swift storage device (packstack does not create the filesystem, you must do this first).
+If value is omitted Packstack will create a loopback device for test setup

 **CONFIG_SWIFT_STORAGE_ZONES**
     Number of swift storage zones, this number MUST be no bigger than the number of storage devices configured.